 - 1. When are services held at Morris Chapel?

-- Catholic Mass is provided during the academic year every Sunday evening at 8PM in Morris Chapel
+- Catholic Mass takes place during the academic year every Sunday evening at 8PM in Morris Chapel

-- Morning Prayer in the Christian Tradition takes place during the academic year every Tuesday at 8:00 AM (followed by a Fairtrade Cafe at 8:40 AM)
+- Morning Prayer in the Christian Tradition takes place during the academic year every Tuesday at 8:00 AM followed by a Fair Trade Cafe

 - Buddhist Meditation takes place during the academic year every Wednesday evening at 5:30PM in Morris Chapel